sferna10/Weather_Dashboard/README.md

 # Weather_Dashboard_forecast
+# Weather-Dashboard
-A weather application forecast for travelers
+Application that allows weather outlook for multiple cities for travelers